EYFS

 - children develop and learn in different ways and at different rates.

-We have a curriculum based upon ‘Wow!’ experiences and topics, which engage the children.
+We have a curriculum based upon ‘Wow!’ experiences and topics, that engage the children.
 We encourage active learning to ensure the children are motivated and interested.
 We take time to get to know children’s interests and their ‘likes’ to support learning.

 The teaching of these areas of learning is practical and playful with support and challenge from adults in class sessions, small group sessions and when working with individuals.
 There is a combination of adult-led, teacher taught sessions as well as a wealth of stimulating continuous provision opportunities.
 Areas of need and next steps are identified for all children to ensure good progress is made.
 In planning and guiding children’s activities we acknowledge the different ways that children learn and reflect these in our practice.